justin lucero | DIRECTOR

 Picture

-El Paso Opera brings back live performance with audiences to the "sombrero opera house" Abraham Chavez Theatre under the baton of Jorge Parodi (Manhattan School of Music, Juilliard, Opera Hispánica) and starring soprano Catalina Cuervo (New York City Opera, Florida Grand Opera, The Atlanta Opera) and bass-baritone Ricardo Herrera (San Francisco Opera, Gotham Opera, The Atlanta Opera), with sets and puppetry by artist and award-winning designer Afsaneh Aayani.
-This production of Robert Xavier Rodriguez' 'Frida' is supported by a competitive OPERA America Next Stage Grant.
-March 2022
+In August 2022, after a COVID postponement, El Paso Opera brought back live performance to an OVERSOLD audience (nearly 2500 in attendance) to the "sombrero opera house" Abraham Chavez Theatre under the baton of Suzanne Mallare Acton (Detroit Opera) and starring soprano Catalina Cuervo (New York City Opera, Florida Grand Opera, The Atlanta Opera) and bass-baritone Ricardo Herrera (San Francisco Opera, Gotham Opera, The Atlanta Opera), with sets by Afsaneh Aayani and projections by Adam J. Thompson.
+This production of Robert Xavier Rodríguez' 'Frida' is supported by a competitive OPERA America Next Stage Grant.

 Picture

-Pittsburgh Festival Opera "Opera in the Neighborhood" digital "opera film" production of Pauline Viardot's 'Cendrillon' in a new adaptation by Seamus Ricci.
+Pittsburgh Festival Opera "Opera in the Neighborhood" digital "opera-film" production of Pauline Viardot's 'Cendrillon' in a sparkling new adaptation.
 Spring & Summer 2021

 Picture